Graduate Programs in Political Science

 While most applicants have an undergraduate major in Political Science or a similar field of study, an undergraduate major in another area may be acceptable.
 However, an applicant should have at least nine hours of upper-level course work in Political Science.
 Failing this requirement, an applicant may be admitted to the program on a provisional basis.

 Through the online application system you can submit your application and application fee electronically.
 Official transcripts should be sent directly to Graduate Admissions.
-Any required supplemental materials (letters of recommendation, statement of purpose, etc.) should be sent to: email@example.com, faxed to 330-972-6475, or mailed directly to the Graduate School’s address at:
+Any required supplemental materials (letters of recommendation, statement of purpose, etc., should be sent to: email@example.com, faxed to 330-972-6475, or mailed directly to the Graduate School’s address at:

 PLEASE NOTE: There is some discrepancy between the application requirements listed here and those in the Graduate School Bulletin.
 Please follow the requirements listed in the Department of Political Science webpage.
 The Graduate School Bulletin is being updated and it does not yet reflect the correct set of Political Science Department application requirements.